 ED-CS 510.
-Developmental Counseling: Children and Adolescents (formerly ED-CS 562) This course explores the developmental issues and tasks of normal biological, psychological, and social processes during childhood and adolescence.
+Developmental Counseling: Children and Adolescents This course explores the developmental issues and tasks of normal biological, psychological, and social processes during childhood and adolescence.
 Disruption of normative development and issues and a variety of approaches for counseling with children and adolescents from different cultural backgrounds will be discussed.